SKOG250 Forest Management - Interdisciplinary Analysis

 FEP201, TRE210, NATF200, BOT270.

 Exercises are labour intensive.
 Course work is considerably more than normal workload for a 4 week course.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Reduction of credits:

 Summer course of four weeks.

-The course is compulsory for third year bachelor students in Forestry.
+The course is compulsory for 3-B-SF students.

 Students' presentations are evaluated by several teachers, employees of the public forest service, and the forest owner.
 The examiner approves the course arrangement.